yiqideren/libgdx_ui_editor/README.md

 ### Documentation
  Usage is very simple
   *First, click "File" in the upper left corner and click "Open Project"
-   *Then, in the bottom of the resource window, right-click New Scene, create a **.
-Vwx file,double-click it.
+  *Then, in the bottom of the resource window, right-click New Scene, create a **.wx file,double-click it.
   *Final, Enjoy!

 ### Shortcuts
-*Hold down the Space key, then slide the wheel - Zoom the edit window
+*Space + wheel -- Zoom the edit window
-*Hold down the Space key and hold down the left mouse button to move the edit window
+*Space + Left  -- Move the edit window

 ### Next
    *More shortcuts